 - If your hips are not level, you can put a cushion or two under the hip of your bent leg.

 - Try to let go of any tension, thoughts or distractions.

 - Release your arms and legs and lie back in Final Resting Pose.

 - Notice how your body feels and allow the stretches to sink in for a 10-15 minutes before moving back into your evening.
 Try to follow the movement of breath in your body, as your belly and chest rise and fall.

-I’d love to crowdsource your favourite yin poses and hear about your experiences with yin yoga for athletic recovery.
-It’s not going to be for everyone, but for the most hard-charging of you, it’s got to be worth a shot.
+I’d love to crowdsource your favourite yin poses and to hear about your experiences with yin yoga for athletic recovery.
+It’s not going to be for everyone, but for the most hard-charging of you, it can be super powerful stuff.